IanWONeill/runescape-classic-client/docs/JagexArchive.md

 An archive file consists of an Archive structure which is immediately followed a concatenation of the (optionally compressed) contents of each file in the archive.

-The archive format is used for 3d models (content9_ffffffffe0e19e2c) and sound effects (content10_ffffffffa95e7195).

 ```
 Archive
 {